Topsoil Calculator – How Much Top soil Do I Need?

 Most people measure their square footage and stop there.
 But topsoil is a three-dimensional material.
 Depth matters just as much as surface area.
 Even a small change in depth can throw your whole estimate off.

 And that’s where the mistakes happen.
+The most common ones are:

 • You mixed up cubic yards, cubic feet, and bags.